Prosumma/Guise/README.md

 The problem with the pattern above is that it breaks one of the fundamental rules of dependency injection: make dependencies explicit.
 A user of `Service` must read the source code in order to know what other dependencies it has.
 This makes the class harder to use and harder to test.

 Guise solves this problem with lazy resolvers.
-There are three lazy resolvers: `LazyResolver`, `LazyTagsResolver`, and `LazyFullResolver`.
-The difference between these is in how much of the registration information each one retains. `LazyFullResolver` stores the type, tags, and arguments. `LazyTagsResolver` stores the type and tags, and `LazyResolver` stores only the type.
-The additional information (if any) must be supplied when the `resolve` method is called.

 ```swift
 class Service {}